nworbde/dStar/README.md

 ##What's new

+###Specify multiple accretion epochs
 You can now specify a run with a number of accretion "epochs": distinct periods of time with a different accretion rate.
-For example, suppose you wish to accrete at 1.5e17 g/s for 1000 d and then cool for 5000 d.
+For example, suppose you wish to accrete at 1.5e17 g/s for 1000 d (starting at t = 0 d) and then cool for 5000 d (that is, from t = 1000 d to t = 6000 d).
 In the inlist, you would set the following flags.

-      start_time = 0.0
       number_epochs = 2
-      epoch_Mdots = 1.5e17, 0.0
+      epoch_Mdots = 1.5e17,0.0
-      epoch_end_times = 1000.0, 6000.0
+      epoch_boundaries = 0.0,1000.0,6000.0

 You can also use this to specify times at which you want the surface effective temperature recorded.
-For example, suppose we want the surface effective temperature 50 d, 100 d, 500 d, 1000 d, 2000 d, and 5000 d after then end of the outburst in the above example.
+For example, suppose we want the surface effective temperature 50 d, 100 d, 500 d, 1000 d, 2000 d, and 5000 d after the end of the outburst in the above example.
 We would then put the following in the inlist.

-    start_time = 0.0
     number_epochs = 7
     epoch_Mdots = 1.5e17,6*0.0
-    epoch_end_times = 1000.0, 1050.0, 1100.0, 1500.0, 2000.0, 3000.0, 6000.0
+    epoch_boundaries = 0.0,1000.0,1050.0,1100.0,1500.0,2000.0,3000.0,6000.0

+We can make this even more convenient by setting the end of the outburst at t = 0 d.

+    number_epochs = 7
+    epoch_Mdots = 1.5e17,6*0.0
+    epoch_boundaries = -1000.0,0.0,50.0,100.0,500.0,1000.0,2000.0,5000.0

+###Store time, observed effective temperature
-The structure pointer now contains arrays `t_monitor` and `Teff_monitor` that contain the epoch end times (in days) and the observer-frame effective temperature (in K) at those times.
+The structure pointer now contains arrays `t_monitor` and `Teff_monitor` that contain the epoch end times (in days) and the observer-frame effective temperature (in K) at the end of each epoch.
 This facilitates comparison with observations.

 ##Dependencies
   * [MESA](http://mesa.sourceforge.net): `dStar` makes use of the `MESA` numerical, utility, and equation of state libraries.